hankbao/libreboot/docs/install/rpi_setup.md

   8        3.3V           *red*        White         [3.3V PSU RED](http://libreboot.org/docs/install/bbb_setup.html)      17

-Make sure the pinouts are correct; otherwise, Flashrom will fail to detect a chip, or it will \"detect\" a `0x0` chip.
+Make sure the pinouts are correct; otherwise, Flashrom will fail to detect a chip, or it will "detect" a `0x0` chip.
 Finally, make sure that the Pomona clip makes contact with the metal wires of the chip.
 It can be a challenge, but keep trying.